khofstadter/enhancingaudiodescription.com/_posts/2017-11-29-press-publication-independent.md

 description: On 29 November 2017, the Independent published Mariana's article titled How a New Technology Will Help Blind People 'See' at the Cinema.
 date:   2017-11-29
 image:  '/images/2017-11-29-press-publication-independent.jpg'
+image-alt: 'The logo of the Independent online newspaper.'
 tags:   [press]
 ---